About ExpressRoute virtual network gateways

 When you create the gateway subnet, you specify the number of IP addresses that the subnet contains.
 The IP addresses in the gateway subnet are allocated to the gateway VMs and gateway services.
 Some configurations require more IP addresses than others.

-The following Resource Manager PowerShell example shows a gateway subnet named GatewaySubnet.
-You can see the CIDR notation specifies a /27, which allows for enough IP addresses for most configurations that currently exist.
+The following Azure Resource Manager PowerShell example shows a gateway subnet named GatewaySubnet.
+You can see that the Classless Interdomain Routing (CIDR) notation specifies a /27, which allows for enough IP addresses for most configurations that currently exist.

 Add-AzVirtualNetworkSubnetConfig -Name 'GatewaySubnet' -AddressPrefix 10.0.3.0/27